zushenyan/Resume/README.md

 ### Taroko Software (2016 ~ present)
 #### Senior Engineer (2017 ~ present)

 Develop cores libraries for frontend.
-Also involved in developing soem backend or devops tasks.
+Also involved in developing some backend or devops tasks.
 Methor juniors or new members.

 #### Frontend Engineer (2016 ~ 2017)